Betterment/test_track/README.md

 ## IdentifierType
 A name for a customer identifier that is meaningful in your application, typically things that people sign up as, log in as.
 They should be expressed in `snake_case` and conventionally are prefixed with the application name that the identifier is for, e.g. `myapp_user_id`, `myapp_lead_id`.

+## How to Contribute

+We encourage contributions of all sizes!
+Everything from typo fixes to entirely new features are fair game, as long as it will benefit the majority of test_track users.

+Before diving in, [check our issue tracker](/Betterment/test_track_rails_client/issues) and consider creating a new issue to get early feedback on your proposed change.

+### Suggested Workflow

+* Fork the project and create a new branch for your contribution.
+* Write your contribution (and any applicable test coverage).
+* Make sure all tests pass (`bundle exec rake`).
+* Submit a pull request.